![]() |

 The mighty Eastern Sierra Three Flags Highway all the way from California to Canada -- all 1,305 miles of the present-day routing (in 30 parts), plus a large and detailed 18-part historical exhibit of Old Highway 395 in Southern California's San Diego, Riverside and San Bernardino counties.
 Selected additional old alignments in California, Oregon and Washington states are also explored, along with map aids, archival photographs and full discussion of the history of the route and surrounding regions.
 Includes US 395's continuation into Canada.
 In forty-nine total parts.

 Come across America on the United States' longest continuous designation highway (and once the longest highway in the country from Long Beach, CA to Provincetown, MA -- now from Bishop, CA) 3,205 miles to the very tip of Cape Cod and the Atlantic Ocean!
 Enjoy the history and sites of a road that gives a cross-section of America like no other.
-Sections posted as they are completed: new Parts up 7 March 2009!
-Currently in two parts, with more to come.
+Sections posted as they are completed: new Parts up 25 January 2021!
+Currently in twenty-five parts, with more to come.

 Also, be sure to read my "road blog" written from the field along the way, and preview future sections as I release them!
 Includes background information, full frame photography, and maps, plus special side trips and photography of major destinations and locations on the East Coast and along the American South and Southwest on the return route.